 There is a Buddhist legend involving the origin of tea.

-It involves Bodhidharma, the famous Indian monk who is well-known for spreading the Buddha’s teachings throughout the southern region of China.
+It involves Bodhidharma, a famous Indian monk who is well-known for spreading the Buddha’s teachings throughout the southern region of China.

 Although this legend is unlikely to be true, it does show the distinct importance of tea within Buddhist culture.